aripalo/go-delightful/README.md

   </h1>
   <div>

   Go library providing delightful & pretty command-line output with colors and emojis.
-Think _output_ not _logging_.

   </div>
   <hr/>
   <br/>
 </div>

-Somewhat opinionated as well, since I've built this for my own CLI tools such as [`vegas-credentials`](https://github.com/aripalo/vegas-credentials). **This tool is NOT meant as structured logger for web applications and such.
-Instead it only focuses on enabling nice command-line user experience.** Think more of _output_ not _log messages_.
+**This tool is NOT meant to be used as structured logger for web applications and such.
+Instead it only focuses on enabling nice command-line user experience: Think _informational output_ not _log messages_.**

-Main features:
+It's inteded for Command-Line applications that want to interact with humans and provide delightful user experience with coloured output, emojis and such.
+An example could be [`vegas-credentials`](https://github.com/aripalo/vegas-credentials) which utilizes this library.
+This tool is also somewhat opinionated and does not follow conventional application loggers.

+## Features
+- By default prints to tty/stderr
 - Coloured output by default
 - Emoji prefixes (customizable)
 - Message structure: `emoji` + `namespace` + `...args`